Approved by the Executive Board July 14, 2016, Tab 12

 - Basic collection of current legal texts and treatises;

-- Legal reference tools, including dictionaries, thesauri, compilations of legal abbreviations and legal quotations, and a law directory; and
+- Legal reference tools, including dictionaries, compilations of legal abbreviations and legal quotations, and a law directory; and